Furky-Main/Furk-Ultra-Roblox-Executor-Remake/README.md

 # Furk-Ultra
 Furk Ultra is a executor with a built in scripts

-## Important:  Make sure u turn onbyfron bypass in settings after launching Furk Ultra to prevent from getting kicked or banned
+## Important:  Make sure u turn on byfron bypass in settings after launching Furk Ultra to prevent from getting kicked or banned

  **Click [here](https://github.com/Furky-Main/Furk-Ultra-Roblox-Executor-Remake/releases/tag/Roblox) to download**